DKFZ-ODCF/sophia/README.md

 There is a new `GenericChrConverter` to handle arbitrary assemblies.
 For development, different assemblies can be defined by adding `$assemblyName.tsv` files into the `resources/` directory.

+> **NOTE**: For assembly name "classic_hg37" the behaviour of SOPHIA 35.0.0 is used.
+This is also the default if the `--assemblyname` parameter is omitted.

 > **WARNING**: No mechanism to allow this for production has yet been implemented.
 This is a development feature only!
+The `GenericChrConverter` implementation is also less performant (yet) than the "classic_hg37" `Hg37ChrConverter`.

 The `$assemblyName.tsv` file must be a TSV-separated with 4 columns and a header line with the following fields (names must match exactly):
   * `chromosome`: The chromosome name, which must **not** contain the following characters, because these characters are used as separators: